How to Get a Divorce in California and Do It Successfully

 Spouses may not come to an agreement in any foreseeable way.
 Perhaps the spouses have sharply different perspectives on the facts.
 Maybe one spouse is simply being ridiculously unreasonable.
 In such a situation, spending a lot of time and money in settlement negotiations will probably be a waste of time.
 Those cases need to go to hearing.
 Flesh out these contested issues early in the divorce.

 When you're dealing with a highly unreasonable spouse, it is a almost unavoidable for a divorce to get expensive.
 It is also common for it to go much longer than it usually would.
 If that is your case, then your lawyer and you will likely need to evaluate and reevaluate strategy more often.

-The fourth step to get a divorce in California is getting necessary, temporary orders.
+The fourth step on how to get a divorce is getting necessary, temporary orders

 Spouses may need temporary orders.
 The most common ones are:

 - child support, spousal support, and

 - attorneys fees.